Cat food: Natural diet

 Cats are obligate carnivores—meaning, they are true carnivores and depend upon the nutrients present in animal flesh for their dietary needs in nature.
 Even domesticated cats can consume freshly killed meat from rodents, rabbits, amphibians, birds, reptiles and fish, whether through hunting or by having it provided by humans.
-The natural diet of cats does not include any vegetable matter.
+The dietary needs of wild cats does not include any vegetable matter and consists solely of animal tissue.
+Whilst some plant matter is found in samples of the stomach content and faeces of cats the amount is negligible.

 Cats cannot synthesize some nutrients that are non-essential for humans and required for survival, including the amino acids taurine and arginine.
 Some of these nutrients are not found in plants and must be sourced from meat in the natural diet.
 Cats lack the specific physiology to extract nutrients efficiently from raw plant-based materials, and require a high protein diet.

-Special to the cat's metabolism is the inability to convert carotenoids to vitamin A; inability to synthesise enough vitamin D; inability to synthesise niacin from tryptophan, inability to synthesise cysteine, citrulline, and methionine; and an intolerance to glutamic acid (which is low in animal tissue and high in plant matter).
+Special to the cat's metabolism is the inability to convert carotenoids to vitamin A; inability to synthesise enough vitamin D; inability to synthesise niacin from tryptophan; inability to synthesise cysteine, citrulline, and methionine; and an intolerance to glutamic acid (which is low in animal tissue and high in plant matter).